 Difference between taxis and private hire cars

-- a taxi has a roof sign
+- has a roof sign

 - taxis must have meter which is set to the maximum fare scale, agreed by North Ayrshire Council